What Attracts Cockroaches?

 Warmth and Shelter

 Seeking warmth and shelter, cockroaches often infiltrate homes to escape the cold.
-They prefer:
+The table below lists common hiding spots for cockroaches and provides tips on how to reduce their access to these areas:

 To keep cockroaches at bay, seal potential entry points and reduce humidity levels in your home by using dehumidifiers or improving ventilation.